Last Update: 30 June 2016

-Registration on the DVA registration system assists with planning for the commemorations.
-It also allows visitors to receive updates should there be any changes to the arrangements for the traffic or commemorations themselves.
-It is important for visitors to register the mobile phone number they will use while travelling to ensure they receive updates.
+DVA requests that you register your intention to attend on the DVA registration system.
+This assists DVA with planning for the commemorations.
+It also allows visitors to receive updates should there be any changes to the arrangements for traffic or the commemorative service.
+It is important for visitors to register the mobile phone number they will use while travelling overseas to ensure they receive updates.

 DVA is unable to assist with accommodation bookings or advice, however, you may wish to visit the Somme Tourisme website for more information.

-For the latest travel advice on France please visit the Department of Foreign Affairs and Trade’s (DFAT) Smartraveller website for information regarding:
+- For the latest travel advice on the security situation in France please visit the Department of Foreign Affairs and Trade’s (DFAT) smartraveller website

 Australian Embassy, France

 4 Rue Jean Rey, Paris 75724, Cedex 15, France